ACROSS

 “If he’s a noble, we can ransom him back, and if not, he looks healthy and strong enough to sell for a good price.
 Chain him up with the others.”

 One of the men got off his horse and approached Noah with a length of rope.
 None of them were aware that he still had his knife on him.
 As the man reached out to grab his hands, Noah slashed him across the throat.
-It wasn’t the pinpoint jab he had given himself earlier; this was a bloody smile stretching from ear to ear.
+It wasn’t the pinpoint jab he had given himself earlier; this was a bloody gash severing every vein and artery.
 It had been ages since he last killed someone, but it was something he was very well-practiced in.

 A fountain of blood sprayed forth, and Noah threw his knife at the wagon driver, catching him in the chest.
 Before his first victim could drop to his knees, Noah ripped his sword from its sheath and charged toward the other horseman, already drawing his blade to avenge his coworker.
 Noah deflected the oncoming attack and pierced the man's heart.